storybookjs/react-native/README.md

 AppRegistry.registerComponent(appName, () => StorybookUIRoot);
 ```

-If your using expo you don't need to use the register component call and you can just do `export default storybookUIRoot`
+If your using expo you don't need to use the register component call and you can just do `export default StorybookUIRoot`

 ## Making stories